open-contracting/kingfisher-summarize/docs/querying-data.rst

 Get a top-level summary of contracting processes
 ------------------------------------------------

-The ``release_summary`` table contains data summarised at the top level of an OCDS release.
+Top-level summary data is stored in the ``release_summary`` table.

-Use one of the ``collection_id`` returned by the previous query to filter your results to a single collection.
-To get a summary of a whole contracting process rather choose a ``compiled_release`` or ``record`` collection.
+Use one of the ``collection_id`` values returned by the previous query to filter your results to a single collection.
+To get summaries of individual releases, use a ``release`` collection.
+To get summaries of entire contracting processes, use a ``compiled_release`` or ``record`` collection.

-The following query returns a top-level summary of the first 3 contracting processes in collection ``1259``.
+The following query returns a top-level summary of the first 3 contracting processes in collection ``1259``, which is a ``compiled_release`` collection.

 .. code-block:: sql

-  select
+  SELECT
       *
-  from
+  FROM
       release_summary
-  where
+  WHERE
       collection_id = 1259
-  limit 3;
+  LIMIT 3;

 To learn more about the summaries and aggregates in the ``release_summary`` table, refer to the :ref:`release_summary` documentation.

-To get data from a different collection, change the ``collection_id`` parameter.
+To get data from a different collection, change the ``collection_id`` condition.

 Calculate the total value of tenders in a collection
 ----------------------------------------------------

-Summary data on tenders is stored in the ``tender_summary`` table.
+Summary data about tenders is stored in the ``tender_summary`` table.

 The following query calculates the total value of tenders disaggregated by currency and tender status in collection ``1259``.

 .. code-block:: sql

-  select
+  SELECT
-    tender_value_currency, --return the currency of the tender value, values in OCDS have an amount and a currency, as datasets may contain values in multiple currencies tender_status,
+    tender_value_currency, -- return the currency of the tender value, values in OCDS have an amount and a currency, as datasets may contain values in multiple currencies tender_status,
     sum(tender_value_amount)
-  from
+  FROM
     tender_summary
-  where
+  WHERE
     collection_id = 1259
-  group by
+  GROUP BY
     tender_value_currency,
     tender_status
-  order by
+  ORDER BY
     tender_value_currency,
     tender_status;